nocarni/flink-udemy/notes.md

 ## Tokenizer
 A class to create Tuple2 instances so each name is transformed into a tuple like (Name, 1), the 1 is used later in the groupby.sum call

+## Flink Optimizer
+Flinks optimizer will add its optimizations functions on it before running a job.
+It also allows the user to provision optmizations if the type and nature of the data is known beforehand, an exclusive feature of Flink.
+We should know the nature of the data, size, distribution among nodes, sorted/order, partitioned.

+Any assumptions we know about the data, we can pass into Flink as join hints as `obj1.join(obj2, JoinHint.HINTNAME)`
+- JoinHint.OPTIMIZER_CHOOSES - a default hint,
+- JoinHint.BROADCAST_HASH_FIRST - assume data is distributed among diff nodes/networks, and when joining datasets, it requires multiple nodes, requiring a lot of shuffling of data between nodes.
+We can broadcast a small-ish dataset to all other nodes memory, decreasing the join processing time.
+- JoinHint.BROADCAST_HASH_SECOND - same as above, except for the second dataset.
+- JoinHint.REPARTITION_HASH_FIRST - create a hash table, good when the first input is smaller than the second input
+- JoinHint.REPARTITION_HASH_SECOND - partition each input and build hash table from second input.
+- JoinHint.SORT_MERGE - partition of each input if not done, sorts each input dataset and join is performed on inputs.